Back to Blog

 3. Average Job Value

-Increasing average job value often proves easier than acquiring new customers, making this an important growth lever.
-Train technicians to identify additional needs during service calls, offer maintenance packages, and present options at different price points.
+Increasing average job value is typically easier than acquiring new customers.
+Train technicians to identify additional needs during service calls, offer tiered repair options (good/better/best), and present maintenance packages at point of service.
+Plumbing businesses that sell annual maintenance agreements routinely see average job values 20–40% higher than those that don't, because agreement customers call more frequently and trust technician recommendations more readily.
 Similar to HVAC business statistics that show the power of service agreements, plumbing businesses can significantly boost average job value through preventive maintenance contracts.

 Operational Efficiency KPIs